rasoolsomji/blog/content/posts/detector-dag/power-detection.md

 I selected the higher-level [gpiozero] python library over [RPi.GPIO][rpi-gpio].
 It appears to be the [recommended library][gpiozero-recommended] these days, and critically for me, it has a simple edge detection API.
-This allowed me to declaritively assign callbacks to be executed when an input pin changes value - tidy.
+This allowed me to declaratively assign callbacks to be executed when an input pin changes value - tidy.

 ```python